spotipy-dev/spotipy/README.md

 ## Quick Start

 A full set of examples can be found in the [online documentation](http://spotipy.readthedocs.org/) and in the [Spotipy examples directory](https://github.com/plamere/spotipy/tree/master/examples).
-Here are two basic examples.

 To get started, install spotipy and create an app on https://developers.spotify.com/.
 Add your new ID and SECRET to your environment: